Darryl Dickson-Carr

 Darryl Dickson-Carr (born 1968) is an American author, professor, and literary critic.

 Life

 Dr. Dickson-Carr graduated from University of California, Santa Barbara, with a Ph.D. in English with a focus on African American satire.

-He taught at Florida State University before joining the English faculty at Southern Methodist University, where he currently teaches and serves as interim Director of Graduate Studies.
+He taught at Florida State University before joining the English faculty at Southern Methodist University, where he is currently the E. A. Lilly Distinguished Professor of English.